lulco/phoenix/README.md

 - Dry run - executing up or down migrations without real executing queries.
 Command just prints queries which will be executed in non-dry mode
 - Add an autoincrement primary column to an existing table
 - Dump command for creating migration from existing database
+- Diff command for creating diff migration from two existing databases
 - Test command for testing new migration executing migrate, rollback, migrate
 - Status command that shows list of executed migrations and list of migrations to execute
 - json output format for all commands